 - Equipment not maximized: This approach doesn’t protect or look after the equipment and therefore reduces the lifetime of the assets.
 It simply fixes the asset on a short term basis.

-How Do You Reduce Your Corrective Maintenance Load?
+How Do You Reduce Your Reactive Maintenance Load?

-As we see, Corrective maintenance is a perfectly appropriate choice in some scenarios.
+As we see, Reactive maintenance is a perfectly appropriate choice in some scenarios.
 However, wherever possible, you’ll want to plan your interventions in advance (remember the 80/20 rule?).
-To reduce the amount of corrective maintenance that you conduct, you could try to…
+To reduce the amount of reactive maintenance that you conduct, you could try to…

 Provide the appropriate tools